MartyOfMCA/faker/CODE_OF_CONDUCT.md

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at martyofmca@gmai.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by [contacting the project team](mailto:martyofmca@gmail.com).
 All complaints will be reviewed and investigated promptly and fairly.

 All project team members are obligated to respect the privacy and security of the reporter of any incident.